sf-wdi-34/schedule/hw/week-05.md

 ### Tuesday

+**link to submit in Tuesday's pulse check form: your tunely-angular repository**

 1. Practice with directives!
 Choose another UI Bootstrap directive, and add it to your Cards Against Assembly app.
 Be sure to read the known issues for the directive you choose.
 Try using the directive's settings to customize it for your page.